Exploring Ayutthaya’s Historical Ruins

 While making my way north, I traveled from Bangkok to Ayutthaya, one of the old capitals of the kingdom of Siam.
 It was destroyed by the Burmese in the 18th century, but ruins of the old temples and monasteries remain.
 Those ruins are now an UNESCO World Heritage Site, which I enjoy visiting, so I decided to stop by on my way up to Chiang Mai.

 This post contains affiliate links.
-If you click on one and buy something, I get a small percentage of that at no extra cost to you.
-Read my full disclosure here.)
+If you click on a link and buy something, I get a small percentage at no extra cost to you.
+Your support helps keep this blog running— thank you!
+Read full disclosure here.

 Local train from Bangkok to Ayutthaya